 When you don’t sleep enough, you’re not at the top of your game.
 Sleep deprivation can make you more susceptible to injuries — and make it more difficult to recover from existing injuries.

 Sleep and Injury Prevention

 Sleep deprivation makes physical and mental activities more difficult to complete, as your cognitive and motor skills are diminished.
-When you’re short on sleep, your muscles don’t respond as quickly as they would if you were well rested, and your concentration and attention suffers.
+When you’re short on sleep, your muscles don’t respond as quickly as they would if you were well-rested, and your concentration and attention suffer.
 Sleep deprivation can affect your balance and motor skills.
 A lack of sleep can lead to injuries, as you aren’t physically or mentally prepared to perform at your best.

 According to a recent study of adolescent athletes, when athletes slept enough each night (eight or more hours), they had a 68 percent lower risk of injury than sleep-deprived athletes.
 The decreased likelihood of injury was significantly associated with the number of hours of sleep per night.
 Rest was a greater factor than how many sports the athletes played, whether the athletes played year-round, and the trend toward athletes specializing in a particular sport.